Patient education: Myelodysplastic syndromes (MDS) in adults (Beyond the Basics)

 ●Decitabine — Decitabine (Dacogen) is similar to azacitidine and appears to produce similar degrees of improvement in median survival.

 ●Lenalidomide – Lenalidomide (brand name: Revlimid) is a thalidomide-like drug that is particularly effective for people with anemia and lower risk MDS with abnormalities of chromosome 5 (called the "5q minus syndrome").
 Many such patients treated with lenalidomide no longer require red blood cell transfusions.

 Immunosuppressive drugs — In some patients with MDS, the immune system causes the bone marrow to slow production of blood cells.
 This may be especially true in people with MDS and a reduced number of cells in the bone marrow (called marrow hypoplasia).

 Examples of immunosuppressive drugs include antithymocyte globulin (ATG) and cyclosporine.
 ATG is usually given into a vein once per day for four days while cyclosporine is usually taken by mouth twice per day for as long as it is effective.

-Most everyone who is treated with ATG develops serum sickness, which causes hives, swelling, and fever.
-This reaction can be minimized by giving steroid treatment along with the ATG.
+Most everyone who is treated with ATG develops an allergic reaction called serum sickness, which causes hives, swelling, and fever.
+This reaction can be minimized by giving corticosteroid treatment with prednisone along with the ATG.

 HIGH INTENSITY TREATMENTS

 High intensity chemotherapy is not generally recommended for people >75 years old or for patients >65 years old with poor performance status.
 For these people, the expected benefit (prolonged survival) may not be worth the anticipated discomfort, hospitalization, or risk of dying from the effects of chemotherapy.

 Blood or stem cell transplantation — Hematopoietic cell transplantation (also called bone marrow transplantation or stem cell transplantation) is the only treatment for MDS that has the potential to induce long-term remission or cure.
 However, the risks of treatment may be greater than the benefits in some situations.